 I feel by doing that I can heal myself as well.

-This past week someone I know only casually said after death we should not "make a shrine" to our loved ones.
-Again, spoken by someone who truly has no idea what she is talking about.
+This past week someone I know only casually said after death we should

 I refuse to allow others to dictate how I choose to honor and cherish John's place in my life, then and now.